Buying property in Valparaiso?

 Are big infrastructure projects coming to Valparaiso as of 2026?

-The timeline for this project remains uncertain because large concession projects in Chile often face delays, so while it is in the national portfolio and has advanced through planning stages, buyers should treat it as upside optionality rather than a guaranteed near-term catalyst.
+The project sits in Chile's national concessions pipeline under the Ministry of Public Works, but its timeline remains uncertain because mega-infrastructure in Chile routinely faces multi-year delays, so buyers should treat it as upside optionality rather than a guaranteed near-term driver.

 For the latest updates on the local projects, you can read our property market analysis about Valparaiso here.